-This interview by Hannah Murray of Talk Radio Europe with David gives a good summary!
+This interview by Hannah Murray of Talk Radio Europe with David gives a good summary of is approach.
 He talks about working for Marvel Comics, Hybrids, Stormteller, and caring for the environment:

 He also co-wrote The Fastest Forward for Comic Relief, a feature film starring Jerry Hall, and co-founded the London Screenwriters’ Workshop in the ’80s.